You are here:

 Flexibility is key for busy professionals.
 Students can choose a range of study options:

-Pace your learning: You can choose to study either one or two units per semester.
+Pace your learning: You can choose to study full-time or part-time.
+Full-time study is available in 2021 - see detail here.
+Part-time study is available as one, two, or three units per semester.

 Postgraduate degree: You will begin in the graduate certificate (year one) and can choose to progress to a graduate diploma (year two) or masters of Applied Mental Health (year three).
 This is an award qualification which achieves a postgraduate degree.
 Options such as FEE-HELP may be available.